leog314/leog314/README.md

 ## Some More Facts About Me
 - Big fan of **Chess** ♟️ and **Go** ⚫ — I love the mix of strategy and creativity in both
 - I also enjoy playing the **piano** 🎹

+I'm always available for challenging and interesting projects ;)